-How did this financial product perform compared to the reference benchmark?
+How did this financial product perform compared to the reference sustainable benchmark?

 N/A. The Fund is actively managed and uses a benchmark for performance comparison purposes.
-However, the fund does not specifically use a benchmark index to attain its environmental or social characteristics.
+However, the Fund does not specifically use a benchmark index to attain its environmental or social characteristics.

-- How does the reference benchmark differ from a broad market index?
-N/A - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+How did the reference benchmark differ from a broad market index?
+N/A

+How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the sustainable investment objective?